-- 1. "The ɛi, if, does not express any doubt here, but on the contrary is to be considered as a strong affirmation; as there is consolation in Christ, as there is comfort of love, etc. (Adam Clarke, Commentary on the Whole Bible)." - 2.
-"Paul uses four conditions in this verse, all of the first class, assuming the condition to be true (A.T.
-Robertson, Word Pictures in the New Testament)."
+"The ει, if, does not express any doubt here, but on the contrary is to be considered as a strong affirmation; as there is consolation in Christ, as there is comfort of love, etc."

+"Paul uses four conditions in this verse, all of the first class, assuming the condition to be true."
+47 Yes, there is consolation in Christ!
+Yes, there is comfort of love!
+Yes, there is fellowship of the Spirit!
+Yes, there are bowels and mercies!